-8.01.2 The Employer agrees that an employee shall not be disciplined solely for failure to perform her duties because she is arrested and/or incarcerated provided that the employee notifies her supervisor of the arrest and/or incarceration and the expected duration thereof as soon as possible.
+8.01.2 The Employer agrees that an employee shall not be disciplined solely for failure to perform their duties because they are arrested and/or incarcerated provided that the employee notifies their supervisor of the arrest and/or incarceration and the expected duration thereof as soon as possible.
 Further, it is understood that loss of salary for failure to perform scheduled duties shall not constitute discipline in the context of this article.